DeloitteDigitalUK/frontend-playbook/development/Testing.md

 Writing tests before writing code is a skill.
 It may appear hard at first, but it gets better with practice.
 The result of that effort is a more modular, cohesive, and loosely coupled design.

+Tests are also a form of documentation.
+Unlike traditional documentation or specifications, they are live and active documentation that verify code’s behavior with each change.

 A good way to incrementally develop code is through a series of positive, negative, and exception tests.

 - **Positive** tests exercise and verify that the code does what’s expected when its preconditions are met.